golang/website/go.dev/content/solutions/americanexpress/index.md

 "Tooling has always been a critical area of need for our legacy code base," says Cane.
 "We have found that Go has excellent tooling, plus built-in testing, benchmarking, and profiling frameworks.
 It is easy to write efficient and resilient applications."

+{{backgroundquote `
+  author: Benjamin Cane
-{{% backgroundQuote author="Benjamin Cane" title="Vice President and Principal Engineer" company="American Express" %}}
+  title: Vice President and Principal Engineer
+  company: American Express
+  quote: |
     After working on Go, most of our developers don't want to go back to other languages.
-{{% /backgroundQuote %}}
+`}}

 American Express is just beginning to see the benefits of Go.
 For example, Go was designed from the ground up with concurrency in mind – using lightweight “goroutines” rather than heavier-weight operating system threads – making it practical to create hundreds of thousands of goroutines in the same address space.
 Using goroutines, American Express has seen improved performance numbers in its real-time transaction processing.